 #3 Cognitive Impairment in Bipolar Disorder

 Many people find this scary.
-We already have bipolar disorder, does this mean we have memory problems as well?
+We already have bipolar, does this mean we have memory problems as well?
 Maybe.
-Cognitive impairment from memory lapses, forgetting appointments, being unable to remember information and experiencing brain fog during certain episodes is common!
+Cognitive impairment from memory lapses, forgetting appointments, being unable to remember information, and experiencing brain fog during certain episodes is common!
 If you have bipolar, you’ve probably felt the sluggish brain that comes with depression.
-If you have mania, you have probably tripped over your words, said things you don’t mean and had trouble thinking in order.
+If you have mania, you have probably tripped over your words, said things you didn’t mean, and had trouble thinking thoughts in order.

 Bipolar disorder is an episodic illness.
 We have all of our symptoms while in a mood swing.
 This means we are STABLE when we are not in a mood swing.
 The symptoms I list above usually go away when the illness is successfully managed.
 It can take regular monitoring for those of us who have daily symptoms.
 Others who have long breaks between mood swings may even forget the symptoms even existed.
-This is why we must have a management plan that can recognize the dangerous, aggressive and violent behavior, psychosis and cognitive impairment as soon as it begins.
+This is why we must have a management plan that can recognize the dangerous, aggressive, and violent behavior; psychosis; and cognitive impairment as soon as they begin.

-I know we want to protect our reputations around this illness.
-We don’t want to be seen as different or freaks.
+I know we want to protect our reputation around this illness.
+We don’t want to be seen as different or “freaks.”
 But I ask that within our community, we get brutally honest about what really happens to those of us with the illness.
 It’s the ONLY way to stop the symptoms and make them stay away forever!